 What happens if I do not show up or I am late for my appointment?
 If you are more than ten minutes late, you risk losing your session.
 Please call us at 212-854-3886 (or at 212-854-3141 after 5pm) if you are going to be more than ten minutes late.
-If you miss two appointments without canceling in advance, you will not be allowed to make further appointments at the Writing Center.
+If you miss two appointments without canceling at least two hours in advance, you will not be allowed to make further appointments at the Writing Center.

 Is my visit confidential?Your consultation is confidential unless you ask us to notify your instructor.
 Otherwise, what happens in the Writing Center stays in the Writing Center.